 Samsung's newest flagship phone has infiltrated just about every US carrier already, but we can add one more to that list today.
 Cricket Wireless has started taking pre-orders for the Samsung Galaxy S4 with an expected shipping date of June 7th.

 Cricket Wireless is a pre-paid carrier that operates partially on the networks run by Sprint, MetroPCS, and others (as an MVNO).
 Cricket does have its own CDMA towers on 1700 and 1900MHz in many areas.
-New Cricket lines can't be activated in all markets, and the Galaxy S4 isn't even available in some others.
-You'll just have to plug in your ZIP code on Cricket's site to see if you're eligible.
 Read More

 It's not often we find ourselves excited about prepaid here in the US, but if any store can get people excited about saving money, it's Walmart.
 And what Walmart and T-Mobile just announced is actually pretty exciting if you're looking for a way to get on the smartphone bandwagon with low monthly overhead.